IBM-Swift/evolution/Kitura/Proposals/0003-query-parameters-enhancement.md

 }
 ```

-Though the code shown above is not complex, it is quite a bit of boilerplate code that application developers need to write, test, and maintain.
+Though the code shown above is not complex, there is a considerable amount of boilerplate code that developers need to write, test, and maintain.

 ### Proposed solution
 This proposal covers augmenting the API in Kitura `2.x` for extracting query parameter values.
 With the new proposed API, the above code becomes: